marpies/onesignal-ane/README.md

 The [xxhdpi directory](android/com.marpies.ane.onesignal-res/drawable-xxhdpi-v11/) also contains colorful large icon of size 192x192 pixels.
 This icon is displayed together with the small icon when the notification area is swiped down.
 You can delete the large icon, in which case only the small icon will show up.

-After you replace the icons, run `ant swc android package` from the [build directory](build/) to create updated extension package, or just `ant` if you are using a Mac.
+After you replace the icons, run `ant swc android package` from the [build directory](build/) to create updated extension package.

 Finally, add the [OneSignal ANE](bin/com.marpies.ane.onesignal.ane) or [SWC](bin/com.marpies.ane.onesignal.swc) package from the [bin directory](bin/) to your project so that your IDE can work with it.
 The additional Android library ANEs are only necessary during packaging.

+### Packaging your app

+If you are using AIR 24 and older, you need to have Xcode 8 installed and make the following change to your AIR SDK installation:

+    cd {AIR_SDK}/lib/aot/bin/ld64
+    mv ld64 ld64_air
+    ln -s /usr/bin/ld ld64

+When you package IPA for iOS, you need to provide location to iOS 10 SDK (typically part of Xcode installation) using the `-platformsdk` option in `adt` or via corresponding UI of your IDE:

+    -platformsdk /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS10.2.sdk

 ### API overview